Can you imagine being able to track the ROI of traffic from…

 Now we’re going to see what people do when they arrive on your site.
 Slightly more complex, A LOT more exciting.

 Goals are a way to track the actions people take on your site by tallying specific behaviors.

 What makes goals really useful is not just the ability to say how many times an action was taken, but to look at who took the action.
 Thanks to the UTM parameters, you can actually do this!

 But let’s not put the cart before the horse — let’s go over how to set up the most basic goal: opting in for a Lead Magnet.

 Let’s build one to track our Perfect Blog Post Template.

-We want to know when someone hits our Thank You page, after they’ve visited the opt-in page.
+For our goal, we want to know when someone hits our Thank You page — after they’ve visited the opt-in page.
 Here’s how to make this happen:

-Step 2: Go to the Goals Section, Under View
+Creating Goals in Google Analytics Step 2: Go to the Goals Section

 For your URL strings, always use the text after your domain name, not the entire URL — Google already knows the root domain!